mgoellnitz/trackdown/README.md

 and it now is part of the latest nightly builds.
 Interoperation with trackdown could not be tested so far.

+## GITLAB offline mirror

+*nth*

+Trackdown should be capable of translating [GitLab][gitlab] JSON exports of tickets to the special markdown format given here as a mirror for offline use.

 ## REDMINE offline mirror (in progress)

 *nth*

-For how historical reasons I have projects with redmine ticket in use and with still relevant tickets.
+For how historical reasons I have projects with [Redmine][redmine] ticketing in use and with still relevant tickets.
 Some of them might even be a candidate to migrate to Trackdown for others it might be sufficient to get a current offline mirror when the repository is not available.

-Trackdown should be capable of translating redmine JSON exports of tickets to the special markdown format given here.
+Trackdown should be capable of translating [Redmine][redmine] JSON exports of tickets to the special markdown format given here.

 For the mirror scenario, certain limitations are acceptable,